neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media.md

 1. The Social Media Strategy Document (valid for the indicated timeline).
 2. The Social Media Strategy Operations Document.
-3. Related supplemental documents, as indicated here.
+3. Related supplemental information, as indicated in this document.

 ## Social Media Strategy Document